People without ten-minute walking access to a green space

 We continue to lobby for policy change that puts peoples' health and wellbeing at the forefront of Planning reforms and make sure more neighbourhoods have walkable access to quality green space.

 East of England

 The Index is already being used across national and local government to inform research and policy implementation.
 It has also informed strategic decisions by Liverpool City Council, City of Edinburgh Council and the County Borough of Wrexham to protect green spaces for good.

 For more information on the Green Space Index read our frequently asked questions.

 Our technical notes contain more detail on how the Green Space Index is compiled.

 Interested in learning more about the Green Space Index as well as hearing what others have had to say about its findings?
 We've collated a selection of commentary and responses to help you delve deeper and discover the stories behind the numbers!

 "Throughout the pandemic the huge value of green spaces to local communities has been underlined, and going forward parks should be embraced as an important part of our collective recovery.
 The Green Space Index will provide a key tool for Local Authorities to identify inequity of access to green spaces, and to protect them for communities now and in the future."

-HRH The Duke of Cambridge KG KT,
+HRH The Prince of Wales KG KT,

 President, Fields in Trust